AndreBest/metin2_yang_or_object_rain/README.md

-I left comments where what you can adjust, either the speed of the objects spawned, for how long and amount in the lua quest And for the height and speed of the fall in client UserInterface/PythonItem.Cpp
+I left comments where what you can adjust, either the speed of the objects spawned, for how long and amount in the lua quest And for the height and speed of the fall in client UserInterface/PythonItem.Cpp If you have auto pickup- or pickup filter- you should add restrictions for it/disable for the custom item or item type

 ## Additional Info